nown1ne/Research-Internship/README.md

-# Summer Internship at IIITNR College
+# Summer Internship at IIITNR
 ## Overview
 This repository contains the code and project reports from my enriching six-week summer internship at IIITNR College, where I worked under the mentorship of Dr. Mallikharjuna Rao.
 During this internship, I had the opportunity to explore the exciting domains of Artificial Intelligence (AI), Machine Learning (ML), and Data Analysis.